 What’s the difference between lamb loin chops and lamb chops?

 Lamb loin chops are cut from the waist of the lamb and have a small piece of bone.
 Lamb chops are basically rib cuts and have the rib bone.
 They are both perfect for pan searing and grilling.
 In general, lamb has more fat than meat so you might want to trim the fat a bit before marinating and cooking the lamb.

 Do lamb loin chops have bones?

 Yes.
-Lamb loin chops have a T shaped about halfway down the cut.
-It can easily be removed while eating.
+Lamb loin chops have a T shaped bone about halfway down the cut and you can easily remove it when eating.